- -

 We stood on the street, some of us took a walk up and down the street, and then Sarah reconnoitered and found that a restaurant was nearby.
 We took our things off the bus and walked a few blocks to the Brixz Bistro.
 Few of us were hungry, but after realizing we would be stranded for a few hours, we all felt we could use a drink.

-It was about 6 p.. when the second bus came for us.
+It was about 6 p.m. when the second bus came for us.
 By this time, the group had bonded.
 We were in high spirits and sang one song after another.
-However, the sin-a-longs ended less than an hour later when I heard a loud noise that sounded like a tire blowout.
+However, the sing-a-longs ended less than an hour later when I heard a loud noise that sounded like a tire blowout.
 Audra told the bus driver to pull over to the side of the road and the passengers to get off the bus.

 We saw smoke coming out of the engine and later learned from a policeman a radiator hose had burst.
 Now we were stranded on I-75.
 The first bus had flares, but we hadn't needed them because it was daylight.
 Now it was dark, we were at the side of the highway, and this bus had no flares.
 Audra again was busy on her cell phone, calling Bernstein, the police and a tow truck.